Looking for information on Canadian dog food brands, but all your searches are returning products from the United States?

 Smack is a Canadian producer of dehydrated dog food.
 Dehydrated dog food should not be confused with freeze-dried or air-dried dog food as it can be quite different.

 Dehydrated dog food is designed to be re-mixed with water before consumption.
 This added moisture means that a relatively small bag of dehydrated dog food can become quite significant in weight once the water is added.
-Also, while freeze-dried or air-dried dog food is made up of almost entirely meat and fish ingredients, dehydrated dog food often contains a significant portion of plant-based material.
+Also, while freeze-dried or air-dried dog food is made up of almost entirely meat and fish ingredients, dehydrated dog food often contains a significant portion of plant-based material, such as grains or vegetables.

-This partial plant-basec content is valid for Smack’s recipes as the above contains a mix of Pumpkin, Kale, Apple, and more.
+Our point about partial plant-based content is valid for Smack’s recipes as the above recipe contains a mix of Pumpkin, Kale, Apple, and more.
 These fruit and vegetable ingredients are beneficial additions and in modest quantities.
+Pumpkin can be an important addition to some dogs who struggle to maintain regular digestion as it is an extremely reliable and dense source of fiber.

-As the name gives away, Pork is the primary ingredient.
-However, like some of the other recipes we discuss in this article, this recipe uses organ meat such as Heart, Liver, and Kidney.
+As the name gives away, Pork is the recipe’s primary ingredient.
+However, like some of the other recipes we have discussed in this article, this recipe also uses organ meat such as Heart, Liver, and Kidney.
 These Pork organ meat ingredients will be sure to improve the taste of the food as well as provide vitamins and minerals that traditional meat cuts lack.

 Carna4 Grain-Free Duck Review

-Carna4 is a small Canadian pet food brand.
-They have a tiny product range, unlike many of their competitors.
-But this shouldn’t put you off as the recipes they do offer are very high-quality and appealing.
+Carna4 is a small Canadian pet food brand that most dog owners will not be familiar with.
+They have a tiny product range when compared to many of their competitors, but this shouldn’t put you off them as the recipes that they do offer are very high-quality and appealing.

-Carna4 provide vast amounts of information about their ingredients and the exact nutrition of their recipes on their website.
-This transparency is leaps and bounds above the vast majority of their competitors and is a precious trait for the ever more conscious consumer.
+One of the key benefits of Carna4 is that they provide vast amounts of information about their ingredients and the exact nutrition of their recipes on their website.
+This transparency is leaps and bounds above the vast majority of their competitors and is an endearing trait for the ever more conscious consumer.

 While most dog food recipes with poultry focus on Chicken and Turkey, Carna4 has a Duck recipe.
 Duck can still provide similar nutrition to Chicken but tends to contain a higher ratio of fat.
 However, this higher fat ratio can make it more enticing to dogs.

 Alongside Duck, the recipe contains other ingredients like Pork Liver, Eggs, Sprouted Barley Seeds, Herring, Sweet Potato, and more.
+Eggs are worth pointing out as they are very nutritionally dense, and the nutrition they provide is effortless to digest.
+This digestibility means that it can be easily utilized by a dog’s digestive system rather than being wasted.
 This extensive mix of ingredients provides a very satisfactory and balanced nutritional profile that is suitable for the majority of dogs.